Syssos/Learning_Go/README.md

 This should return the current version of go installed.

 ## Getting Started

-After we have Go installed we need to have a couple things initialized before we can get into actually writing code.
-Below I will go over how I initialized the enviornment for this repository, note that there will be a section dedicated to understanding this further when we get into working with external packages.
-This will cover setting up a local module in order to run the code we write.
+The end goal for this repository is to build your skills up to be able to write testable Go packages, and modules, that can be shared on a version control site such as github.
+To start off however creating a full blown package is not needed.
+Examples shown in directories 0x00-0x07 were created and run using the ``` go run ``` command, more on that below.

 ### Enviornment Setup
-The first thing we need to do is create a location in which we will have the project source code.
-Lets look at the current repository for example.
-The Root is "Learing_Go", and our first directory is "0x00_Hello_World"

-Now that we have those 2 folders the directory tree should look like it does below

-Learning_Go
-	\\--- 0x00_Hello_World

-Now cd to the parent directory of "Learning Go", this is where we will initialize the Go module.
-We can do this by running the following command
+Modules in Go are usually stored in one folder, to keep everything it will relay on in one place.
+If you are following along with each directory below is how you would do such without creating modules.
+For this example I will be using the 00_Hello_World directory.

+Lets say you are following along and make your way into the 00_Hello_World directory, and see our first file containing code.
+How do we run it?

+We would want to start by creating a location on our local machine for the file to run.
+If you are on linux you can do that with the mkdir command, I will use a folder name "project".
+Once we have that folder created, navigate inside of it.

+Our new location should be
 ```
-go mod init Learning_Go
+project/
 ```

-This command is doing some very important things as far setting up an enviornment.
-After running the command you will notice a "go.mod" file was created in the current directory.
-This file is super important to Go as it is what manages the dependencies the package you are creating requires.
-For now however our code only requires built in packages(ie "fmt") so the generic go.mod file will work for us at the moment.

-Once the go.mod file is created we should be able to start writing code and storing it in the first folder or in other folders as we make them.
-For now to keep things simple we will cover a little more on how Go operates before we cover this topic in its full extent.
+Once inside of this directory we are inside of our "enviornemt", when you get to the modules section you will see how directories can be turned into modules.
+For now this will do just fine.
+In this directory we can have as many of the example files as we want.
+Just be sure to specifiy the file name when running or compiling the scripts as seen below.

 ### Code Execution
 Once we have the enviornment setup we can start focusing on running the code we write.
-Lets take a look at running the "Hello_World.go" script, inside the "0x00_Hello_World" directory.
+Lets take a look at running the "00_Hello_World.go" script, inside the "0x00_Hello_World" directory.

-Go is an interpreted and compilied langauge, this means we can either run the go script through an interpreter written in Go, or we can compile the code into a binary and execut the file.
+Go is an interpreted and compilied langauge, this means we can either run the go script through an interpreter written in Go, or we can compile the code into a binary and execute the file.

 Lets start with running a script.

 #### Running
-To run a simple Go script we will make use of the ``` go run [Path/to/file]``` command.
+To run a simple Go script, like many in this repository, we will make use of the ``` go run [Path/to/file]``` command.
 This command will tell Go to start an interpreter and execute the script passed in.
 This is super useful when it comes to testing changes, or finding bugs within a script.

 For more information on this command check out the link below